 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Five Freedoms is: Freedom from Fear and Distress.
-In this section you will learn about this freedom and how you can make sure your chickens are receiving the love, understanding and companionship they need to be free from fear and distress.
+In this section you will learn about this freedom and how you can make sure your chickens receive the love, understanding and companionship they need to be free from fear and distress.

 To help your chicken settle in, it’s really important to: